bifidokk/recipe-bot/README.md

 ## ✨ Features

 - 🎥 **Video Detection**: Automatically detects video links in your messages.
-- 🗣️ **Speech-to-Text Conversion**: Converts video audio into text using OpenAI’s advanced technology.
+- 🗣️ **Speech-to-Text Conversion**: Converts video audio into text using OpenAI.
 - 📜 **Recipe Generation**: Creates stunning recipes with titles, bodies, and markdown formatting.
-- 📂 **Recipe Storage**: Saves recipes with metadata like cover images for easy access.
+- 📂 **Recipe Storage**: Saves recipes with metadata for easy access.

 ## 🛠️ How It Works